Debug like Feynman, test like Faraday

 A guy from the ops team stops by your desk.
 You feel uncomfortable because you forgot his name again.

-Your ears become red.
+Your ears turn red.

 Ahm, how could I know?
 I’m a software guy!

-Imagine that you need to sort a large pile of cards with numbers typed on them.
+Why is data important anyway?
+Shouldn’t our code work on arbitrary inputs?
+Imagine you need to sort a large pile of cards with numbers printed on them.
 What algorithm would you use?
-Would you use the same algorithm if there were a billion of these cards?
+Would you use the same algorithm with a billion cards?
 Would you use the same algorithm if all the numbers were zero or one?
+Knowing the shape and distribution of inputs and outputs helps you find more straightforward and efficient designs, discover optimizations, and spot anomalies during debugging sessions.

 Debug mental models